Protea parvula: Description

 It is a low-growing, creeping, shrubby groundcover, growing only up to 16cm in height.

 Sources differ on the ability of this species to survive wildfires.
 According to one source it is long-lived, with plants surviving over a century, and can regrow after fire from an underground bole or rootstock, another source states the plant is killed by fire.
 The seeds are released by the plant as soon as the woody fruit is ripe, from April to July, and are dispersed by the wind.
 The seeds are fire-proof, and simply lie on the ground until germination.

 Protea parvula flowers in the summer, from December to March.
 The plant is monoecious with both sexes in each flower.
 The flowers are pollinated by birds.

 Distribution

 Protea parvula is found on the slopes of the Drakensberg Mountains, from Mariepskop, through Mpumalanga and eSwatini, to Vryheid in central northern KwaZulu-Natal.
-It grows in rocky, exposed grassland on acid soils, at altitudes of 1,300 to 2,150 meters.
+It grows in rocky, exposed grassland on acid soils, at elevations of 1,300 to 2,150 meters.